 With the right experts steering the way, things will get much better; with the wrong elitists in charge, we're doomed.

-Everything Trump does these days comes with its own build-in outrage, partly just to oppose him, partly because he is an obvious caricature of himself and of government effectiveness in general, and partly because people foolishly believe in effectiveness of governmental policy to top-down steer the world in a better direction, and, well, he’s just doing it wrong.
+Everything Trump does these days comes with its own build-in outrage, partly just to oppose him, partly because he is an obvious caricature of himself and of government effectiveness in general, and partly because people foolishly believe in the effectiveness of governmental policy to top-down steer the world in a better direction, and, well, he’s just doing it wrong.

 But sometimes, he can be accidentally or partially on track, just by random luck.
 A stopped clock is right twice a day.
 So here’s to him wanting to pull out of the Paris Climate Accord.